hyperjumptech/whatsapp-chatbot-connector/README.md

 In the WhatsApp Business API, go to the **Configuration** menu and fine the **Callback URL**.
 Detail on the [picture below](#whatsapp-business-api-configuration), poin **number 7**

+> Note that the url must use https

-If you are running on local, you can use [ngrok](https://ngrok.com/docs/getting-started/) to get a public URL for your local server.
+So if you are running on local, you can use [ngrok](https://ngrok.com/docs/getting-started/) to get a public URL with https for your local server.

 6. Send text message to the WhatsApp Business API